 Ragetusks forego the damage bonus for their PRIMARY attack (i.e., the character will henceforth only do 1d6 damage on their attacks).
 They can wear heavy armor but may not use a shield.
-They do not gain Skills.
 Any time their HP total falls lower than their experience level while raging, the Ragetusk must save vs. WISDOM or attack their closest ally instead of an enemy and must save vs. WIS each successive round to get back on track and pointed in the right direction.